Should Child Beauty Pageants be Banned?

 Interestingly, a recent article in CNN compared the issue to that of crime coverage, saying that “Viewers complain there’s too much crime in local television news reports, and yet, the stations covering crime enjoy high ratings.
 People complain that child beauty pageants exploit young girls and yet, the ratings for reality television shows such as TLC’s “Toddlers & Tiaras” are sky high.”
 (Wallace n.pag) Perhaps this could explain why such initiative will not gain the much-needed push in the United States—people are too caught up in the entertainment value of it that they lose track of the real loss and the destructive effects child beauty pageants have, not only on the child participants, but on society as a whole.
 The government should realize how substantial these losses and these negative effects are and understand that things have gone too far.
 Yes, parents have the responsibility to raise their children according to their beliefs and principles.
 But if a growing number of them are doing all these destructive things to their children, shouldn’t the government find substantial grounds to intervene?

-• Useful info: All of our writers have academic degrees and experience that allows them to provide essays help.
+Useful info: All writers at the best website to write essays have academic degrees and experience that allows them to provide great papers.

 Works Cited